IAS Cargo Airlines: Beginning

-International Aviation Services Ltd was an air transport consultancy formed in 1966.
-It commenced worldwide cargo charters from London Gatwick in 1967 with leased, second-hand Bristol Britannia 300F turboprop equipment.
-It began replacing leased equipment with its own aircraft in 1971, acquired its own air operator's certificate in June 1972 in the name of International Aviation Services (UK) Ltd and adopted the IAS Cargo Airlines trading name four years later.
+International Aviation Services Ltd. was formed in 1966 as an air transport consultancy.
+It commenced worldwide cargo charters from London Gatwick in 1967 with leased Bristol Britannia 300F turboprop aircraft.
+It began replacing leased aircraft with its own ones in 1971.
+It got its own air operator's certificate (AOC) in June 1972 in the name of International Aviation Services (UK) Ltd. and adopted IAS Cargo Airlines trading name in April 1975.

-Commercial development

-IAS Cargo Airlines acquired additional, second-hand Britannia turboprop freighters as well as a Canadair CL-44 "swing tail" freighter during the early 1970s to expand its fleet in response to growing worldwide demand for its pure freight services.
+IAS Cargo Airlines acquired additional, second-hand Britannia turboprop (converted to freighters) as well as a Canadair CL-44 "swing tail" freighter during the early 1970s to expand its fleet to cope with growing worldwide demand for freight services.

-Becoming a jet operator
+Jet operations

-When the world's major scheduled airlines began re-equipping their fleets with new generation widebodied jet aircraft from the early 1970s, a growing number of older generation, narrow-bodied jet planes, such as the Boeing 707 and the Douglas DC-8, became available on the second-hand market at prices smaller airlines that were lacking the resources to invest in new equipment could afford.
+When, from the early 1970s, the world's major scheduled airlines began re-equipping their fleets with new generation widebodied jet aircraft a growing number of older generation, narrow-bodied jetliners, such as the Boeing 707 and the Douglas DC-8, became available on the second-hand market at prices smaller airlines that were lacking the resources to invest in new equipment could afford.

-IAS Cargo Airlines became one of these smaller airlines that took advantage of this situation by purchasing its first DC-8-50F jet freighter in 1974.
-Jet operations commenced the following year.
-As business continued to expand, it introduced further DC-8-50Fs into its fleet during the second half of the 1970s.
+IAS Cargo became one of these airlines that took advantage of this situation by purchasing the first DC-8-50F jet freighter in 1974 with which operations commenced the following year.
+As business continued to expand, another DC-8-50Fs was added to the fleet during the second half of the 1970s.
+By the end of the decade the company's fleet mainly consisted of DC-8-50Fs.

-By the end of the 1970s the company's fleet mainly consisted of DC-8-50Fs.
-By that time it was receiving a growing number of air freight consignments that were shipped to its Gatwick base from the "other side" of the Channel.
-In October 1978 the firm introduced its first larger capacity, "stretched" DC-8 "Super Sixty" series freighter, a -62CF wet-leased from Finnair.
+In those years it was getting a growing number of air freight consignments that were shipped to Gatwick airport from the "other side" of the Channel.
+In October 1978 IAS Cargo introduced its first larger capacity, a stretched DC-8 Super 60 series freighter, a leased model 62CF.